The documentation is written in markdown.

 - Many common Markdown formatting issues will be automatically corrected after you submit your Pull Request by the FOSS Restyler.

 - This applies the FOSS tool Prettier using the default configuration, which is our canonical standard.

-We are using http://remark.js.org/ for additional linting/checking our markdown syntax as well as making suggestions around common readbility, language and grammar issues.
+We are using http://remark.js.org/ for additional linting/checking our markdown syntax as well as making suggestions around common readability, language and grammar issues.

-This linter is run by Gitlab CI with each pull request and code merge, and will automatically post a pull request review to GitHub indicating problems and suggestions.
-You can also access the log of problems and suggestions from the Gitlab CI check details link.
+This linter is run by GitHub Actions with each pull request and code merge, and will automatically post a pull request review indicating problems and suggestions.
+You can also access the log of problems and suggestions from the GitHub Actions check details link.

 Finally, the mkdocs command (which is what Readthedocs) uses to build the web version of the documentation is run - this may identify broken links or other issues in your pull request.